alibaba/bifrostui/packages/bui-core/src/Image/index.en-US.md

 ## Placeholder

-When an image is still loading, it shows a placeholder via the `placeholder` parameter.
-Passing `true` shows a gray background, or you can provide a custom placeholder element.
+When the image is loading, the placeholder parameter will display a placeholder.
+Passing true will display a gray background, or you can provide a custom placeholder element.

 ```tsx
 import React, { useState } from 'react';